QingzhiHu/IR2_Project/README.md

 # Reproducing TK paper

 This repository is made for reproducing the results of the paper *Interpretable & Time-Budget-Constrained Contextualization for Re-Ranking* for the master course Information Retrieval 2 at University of Amsterdam.

 The report is concluded in this repository: ./report.pdf

 For summary of all the reproducible and research results, you can read this slide we used for our presentation: https://docs.google.com/presentation/d/1_i1f7TyuUlFKn8QZmraijOlJtVF9VLWOXjyq9a4n_qY/edit?usp=sharing

-Note due to the large files not convenient to be handled by github, we have removed all pretrained models on the github repo.
+Note due to the large files not convenient to be handled by github, we have removed all pretrained models, pre-trained glove embeddings, best-validation-outputs and the content inside of data folder on the github repo.
 In case of any potential problem, we provide a link to download the entire repository with everything included:

 The models of our interest only include KNRM, CONV-KNRM, TK (layer 1,2,3) and BERT.
 If readers want to reproduce other models, please create a new yaml file inside of ./config/train/models_config.